Simon Barker: drums/bass

 Mastered By Christoph Stickel

-Cover image: Simon Barker (Mt Kosciuszko National Park)
+Cover image: Simon Barker (running at Mt Kosciuszko National Park)

 Kimnara Records, nara017, released May 2016